What is a greenway?

 - Educate our children and connect them to nature

-What counties are part of The Thread?
+What counties are part of the Thread Trail?

 In North Carolina:

 In South Carolina: